jateen67/open-course/DOCUMENTATION.md

 you must install [make](https://www.gnu.org/software/make/) to use make to start the backend service <br />
 you must install [ruby](https://www.ruby-lang.org/en/) and [rubygems](https://rubygems.org/), then run `gem install rake` to use rake <br />
-if you dont have make/rake installed just manually type the commands in said makefile <br />
+if you dont have make/rake installed just manually type the commands in said makefile/rakefile you dont need them <br />
 the first time you run these make commands it will be slow <br />

 most important commands: <br />